 Share your story

 If you share your story with popular mental health sites like Stigma Fighters and Time to Change you can reach a much broader audience, and that can bring some brand new readers back to engage with your blog.
-You can find listings of a variety of sites you can submit your writing to in my posts Spreading your writing wings and Ways to share your story.
+You can find listings of a variety of sites you can submit your writing to in ways to share your mental health story.